The Future of SaaS: AI Pricing, Agentic Workflows, and the Next Wave of Software Buying

 Agentic workflows describe orchestrated processes where autonomous digital agents make context-aware decisions and execute tasks on behalf of humans.
 In a SaaS environment, these agents do more than trigger simple automation; they interpret policies, monitor signals, and act at scale.

-As Priya Krishnan, Lead SaaS Analyst at Gartner, notes, "Agentic workflows in SaaS are eliminating repetitive configuration, letting digital agents make thousands of micro-decisions per day, and fundamentally reshaping IT operations."
+As a Lead SaaS Analyst at Gartner, notes, "Agentic workflows in SaaS are eliminating repetitive configuration, letting digital agents make thousands of micro-decisions per day, and fundamentally reshaping IT operations."

 At a practical level, agentic workflows in enterprise SaaS management might: